-How to Gear, Gem, Enchant, and Reforge any Hunter spec for in WoW PVP – Season 15
+How to Gear any Hunter spec in WoW PVP

-Updated for patch 5.4.2 and Season 15 Gear.
-This was originally a Skill Capped guide, reprinted with permission and updated to season 15 by GotWarcraft.
+Updated for Warlords of Draenor.
+This was originally a Skill Capped guide, reprinted with permission and updated to Warlords by GotWarcraft.
 (The original page is here: BM S12 Gearing.)
 If you want to join Skill Capped, go here.

 When it was first written this page focused on Beast Mastery, but many of the details will apply to both Marksmanship and Survival and we’ve added notes to that effect.
 Just use your stat priorities (shown below) instead of BMs and gem/reforge appropriately.

 - Hunter PvP Gems